| W.I.L. Home Page | Offshore News Digest Home |

 May 12, 2008

-The headline would warrant a nomination for the "Keep Grasp of the Obvious" award of the month, except that so many tax policy makers act as if they are oblivious to it.
+The headline would warrant a nomination for the "Keen Grasp of the Obvious" award of the month, except that so many tax policy makers act as if they are oblivious to it.
 Or have acted.
 With a recent flood of relocation announcements, national governments are paying attention.

 When Halliburton moved its headquarters from Houston to Dubai last year, the oil services group provoked a political storm.
 Despite assurances that the company was not seeking to avoid tax or scrutiny, the move was lambasted by Democrats as an example of corporate greed.
 Senator Hillary Clinton led the attack, denouncing the move as "disgraceful".